Put the work in now for an easier job search later

-You'll also have time on your side, meaning you can put in the effort your CV deserves and think logically about what's important and what isn't.
+You'll also have time on your side, meaning that you can put in the effort your CV deserves and think logically about what's important and what isn't.
 A CV created with a sense of panic and a hazy memory is never going to be the best representation of you.

 You can use the information in performance discussions

 By updating the achievements section of your CV throughout the year, you'll have an accurate record of everything you've contributed to the business since your last performance review.
-You can use this to emphasise your success and value to the company in your next review.
-Not only does this prove that you're exceeding the basic requirements of your role, but you may also be able to use it to negotiate a pay rise or promotion!
+You can use this to emphasise your success and value to the company in your next appraisal.
+Not only does this prove that you're exceeding the basic requirements of your role, you may also be able to use it to negotiate a pay rise or promotion!

 Updating your master CV may seem unimportant when you're not job hunting.
 However, it's a necessity for when the time comes to present recruiters with a focused and relevant account of why you're the perfect fit for their job.
 If you feel too busy at work to take on the extra task, you can also always outsource the job and enlist the help of a professional CV writer who will create a stand-out document for you.
 Alternatively, find out how your CV stacks up by getting a free CV review.